cgruver/mariadb-galera-okd/docs/pages/UsingTheDatabase.md

 So, let's make it a bit more useful, and connect to it with DBeaver.

 1. Note that we do not have any means to connect to the MariaDB cluster from outside of OpenShift.
 In fact, we can't even connect to it from outside of the `mariadb-galera` namespace.
 This is by design.
 Unless you REALLY need external applications to connect to this database, do NOT create a `route` that exposes port `3306` outside of the OpenShift cluster.
-Instead, we can make this MariaDB cluster available for connection to applications deployed in OpenShift by either making the `mariadb-galera` namespace globally accessible with the OKD cluster, or we can connect specific namespace networks together.
+Instead, we can make this MariaDB cluster available for connection to applications deployed in OpenShift by either making the `mariadb-galera` namespace globally accessible within the OKD cluster, or we can connect specific namespace networks together, like this:

         oc adm pod-network join-projects --to=mariadb-galera my-application-namespace

+    To make the `mariadb-galera` namespace accessible to all other namespaces:

+        oc adm pod-network make-projects-global mariadb-galera

 1. However, this still does not enable me to externally manage the MariaDB cluster.
 And... as much as I love the command line, I really don't relish the idea of connecting to a pod terminal every time I need to do something.
 I sure can't use that method to import data...
 Enter the `port-forward` capability of OpenShift.
 Using `port-forward` I can temporarily expose a port from a POD to my local workstation as though it were a local port.